Ontological Primitives

 "AI is the business"

-AI-Native: Humans are inside the machine.
+AI-Operated: Humans are inside the machine.
 They manage agents, handle exceptions, reconfigure workflows.
-Remove the AI and operations halt — but the people know how to do the work.
+Remove the AI and operations halt — but the humans retain the knowledge of how the business operates.
+They could rebuild it.

-Autonomous AI: Humans are outside the machine.
+AI-Autonomous: Humans are outside the machine.
 They set strategy and audit outcomes.
 The agent network is self-coordinating.
-Remove the AI and there's nothing left — no one knows how to do the work manually.
+Remove the AI and the knowledge of how to operate the business is gone — no one knows how to do the work manually.

-The test: "Could the humans in this company run it without the agents?"
+The test: "Do the humans in this company have the knowledge to operate it without the agents?"

 In Conversation